-★ To-Do On Your Own: Use Geany to make some changes to the overview.txt text file and then save your edits to your home directory.
+★ To-Do On Your Own: Use Geany to first open and then make some changes to the overview.txt text file.
+Save your edits to your home directory.
 View the new file using the cat command from the command line and then delete the file using the rm command.